-If we fail to successfully reduce costs in response to downward pressure on solar panel prices, or fail to develop and introduce new and enhanced products, we may be unable to compete effectively, and our ability to generate revenues and profits would suffer.
+If we fail to successfully reduce costs in response to downward pressure on solar panel prices, or fail to develop and introduce new and enhanced products, we may be unable to compete effectively, and our ability to generate revenues, profits and cash flows could suffer.

-Our solar panels are currently competitive in the market compared with lower cost conventional solar cells, such as thin-film, due to our products' higher efficiency, among other things.
+Our solar panels are competitive in the market as compared with lower cost conventional solar cells, such as thin-film, due to our products' higher efficiency, among other things.
 Given the general downward pressure on prices for solar panels driven by increasing supply and technological change, a principal component of our business strategy is reducing our costs to manufacture our products to remain competitive.
-We also focus on standardizing our products with the goal of driving down installation costs.
-If our competitors are able to drive down their manufacturing and installation costs or increase the efficiency of their products faster than we can, or if competitor products are exempted from tariffs and quotas and ours are not, our products may become less competitive even when adjusted for efficiency.
+If our competitors are able to drive down their manufacturing costs or increase the efficiency of their products faster than we can, or if competitor products are exempted from tariffs and quotas and ours are not, our products may become less competitive even when adjusted for efficiency.
 Further, if raw materials costs and other third-party component costs were to increase, we may not meet our cost reduction targets.
-If we cannot effectively reduce costs, our competitive position will suffer, we could lose market share, and our margins would be adversely affected as we face downward pricing pressure.
+If we cannot effectively reduce costs, our competitive position could suffer, we could lose sales and/or market share, and our margins could be adversely affected as we face downward pricing pressure.

 The solar power market is characterized by continually changing technology and improving features, such as increased efficiency, higher power output and enhanced aesthetics.
 Technologies developed by our direct competitors, including thin-film solar panels, concentrating solar cells, solar thermal electric and other solar technologies, may provide energy at lower costs than our products.
 We also face competition in some markets from other energy generation sources, including conventional fossil fuels, wind, biomass, and hydro.
-In addition, we also compete with traditional utilities that supply energy to our potential customers.
+In addition, we compete with traditional utilities that supply energy to our potential customers.
 Such utilities have greater financial, technical, operational and other resources than we do.
-If electricity rates decrease and our products become less competitive by comparison, our operating results and financial condition will be adversely affected.
+If electricity rates decrease and our products become less competitive by comparison, our operating results and financial condition could be adversely affected.

-Our failure to further refine our technology, reduce cost in our manufacturing process, and develop and introduce new solar power products could cause our products or our manufacturing facilities to become less competitive or obsolete, which could reduce our market share, cause our sales to decline, and cause the impairment of our assets.
-This risk requires us to continually develop new solar power products and enhancements for existing solar power products to keep pace with evolving industry standards, competitive pricing and changing customer preferences, expectations, and requirements.
+Our failure to further refine our technology, reduce costs in our manufacturing process, and develop and introduce new solar power products could cause our products or our manufacturing facilities to become less competitive or obsolete, which could reduce our market share, cause our sales to decline, and cause the impairment of our assets.
+We are required to continually develop new solar power products and enhancements for existing solar power products to keep pace with evolving industry standards, competitive pricing and changing customer preferences, expectations, and requirements.
 It is difficult to successfully predict the products our customers will demand.
 If we cannot continually improve the efficiency and prove the reliability of our solar panels as compared with those of our competitors, our pricing will become less competitive, we could lose market share, and our margins would be adversely affected.